palominolabs/stackmob-senchatouch-sdk/README.md

 The options should include `userData` to populate the new user entry with.
 All other options available for `Ext.data.Connection.request` are also supported.

+#### Forgot Password

+To send the user a temporary password, call `Ux.palominolabs.stackmob.data.StackMobConnector.forgotPassword(options)`.
+The options should include a `username` and your `user` schema needs to have an `email address` field (this can be the `username` field).
+StackMob will automatically send an email to the user with a temporary password.
+If they try to login with this temporary password, it will fail with an `error_description` of `Temporary password reset required.`

+To allow the user to create a new password using the temporary password, you can extend the same `StackMobForm`to create a new login that takes a username, password, and new_password.
+See [StackMob's Forgot Password docs](https://developer.stackmob.com/rest-api/api-docs#a-forgot_password) for more details.

 #### Reset Password

 To reset the logged-in user's password, call `Ux.palominolabs.stackmob.data.StackMobConnector.resetPassword(options)`.